jeremyh/ard-pipeline/README.md

 ./deployment/check-environment.sh

 # (note that the last check is for Modtran, which you may or may not be using in your environment.
 On NCI, we can `module load modtran`)
+#
+# FAILED runs will print an error, or may display Python code
+#        in the terminal.
+This may obscure failure output.
+#
+# SUCCESSFUL runs will display several module imports & HDF5 tests.
 ```

 ### Import errors